-In recent years, the extraordinary momentum in the field of neuroscience has been channeled into the creation of large-scale brain initiatives around the globe, each with a unique focus.
+In recent years, the extraordinary momentum in the field is being channelled into the creation of large-scale brain initiatives around the globe, many of which are focused on creating new research tools and technologies.
 For example, the Human Brain Project, funded by the European Commission, is building the digital infrastructure needed to model the brain.
 The United States Brain Research through Advancing Innovative Neurotechnologies (BRAIN) initiative is catalyzing the development of new tools for studying the brain.
-Israel Brain Technologies aims to develop and commercialize new neurotechnologies; and, Japan BRAIN/Minds is largely focused on mapping the brain of a non-human primate.
+Israel Brain Technologies aims to develop and commercialize new “neurotechnologies” at the intersection of mind and machine.
+Japan has also launched a national initiative, while Canada, South Korea, China and Australia are each developing their own.

 Learn more about the International Brain Initiative: